repository-service-tuf/repository-service-tuf/docs/source/guide/deployment/all_in_one.rst

       </div>

-5. Importing existent repository targets
+5. Importing existing repository targets

-  If you want to import a huge existent data, see :ref:`guide/deployment/importing-targets:Importing existent targets`
+  If you want to import a huge existing data, see :ref:`guide/deployment/importing-targets:Importing existing targets`

 Uninstall All-in-one
 ====================